jmoak3/Sphericles/README.md

 Sphericles, the roundest of them all.
 A project by James Moak, Amier Naji, under Professor Jarek Rossignac at Georgia Tech.

 Sphericles is an audiovisual experiment where you can fly around a space full of user-created objects hunting for "Sphericles", an object that is different from the rest.
+It was implemented through Unreal 4, exclusively through Blueprints.

 We've made it as simple as possible to add objects, and the entire thing is done through the Unreal 4 Editor, giving the user total creative control.